zumasys/docs/site/jbase/release-notes/5.8/5.8.0/pn5_60960/README.md

 The DB-REMOVE command has been deprecated.

-The folder $JBCRELEASEDIR/databases will not longer be used.
+The folder $JBCRELEASEDIR/databases will no longer be used.

 Back to [5.8.0 Release Notes](./../README.md)